-14.11 Horse Inspections
+14.10 Horse Inspections

-All Athletes competing in the Championships must present their own Horse(s) at the first Horse Inspection, which will be held on the day preceding the first qualifying Competition.
+All Athletes competing in the Senior Championship and the Young Rider Championships must present their own Horse(s) at the first Horse Inspection, which will be held on the day preceding the first qualifying Competition. and at the second Horse Inspection, which will be held after the second qualifying Competition and prior to the final.